Landixbtw/weather_cli/README.md

 - image to ascii doesnt work yet
 - detect the image viewer the user has installed or install one as depency
 - Downloading the picture takes a long time, maybe cache it ?
 Or put it somewhere that is not the top.
+- Readme is not long / detailed enough yet.